willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 - **Sync data from your WFM system to Shifts**: This is a **one-way sync** where schedule data in your WFM system is synced to Shifts.
 The connector reads data in your WFM system and writes the data to Shifts.
 Changes made in Shifts by users aren’t reflected in your WFM system.

 - **Sync data between your WFM system and Shifts**: This is a **two-way sync**.
 Schedule data in your WFM system is synced to Shifts and changes made in Shifts by users are synced back to your WFM system.
-The connector validates and approves changes made in Shifts according to business rules enforced by your WFM system before the changes are written to Shifts.
+The connector validates and approves the changes that users make in Shifts according to business rules enforced by your WFM system before the changes are written to Shifts.

 <!-- **One-way sync**: In a one-sync, schedule data in your WFM system is synced to Shifts.
 The connector reads data in your WFM system and writes the data to Shifts.
 Any changes made in Shifts by users aren't reflected in your WFM system.
 - **Two-way sync**: In a two-way sync, schedule data in your WFM system is synced to Shifts and changes made in Shifts by users are synced back to your WFM system.
 The connector validates and approves changes made in Shifts according to business rules enforced by your WFM system before the changes are written to Shifts.-->